What is Orca? Learn how to Double dip your DeFi Rewards

 In the future, token holders will have voting power to decide how to use the funds in the treasury.
 Such as decisions to develop new features, execute market buy backs of ORCA, or to increase the rewards for certain markets.
 Additionally, there is the Impact Fund which will be used to combat climate change.
 These funds are donated to real-world charities that aim to protect marine ecosystems and fight climate change - very cool!

 - The total supply of ORCA is 100 million.

 Positively, the team initially launched the product without any token.
 The team feels that many DeFi platforms with yield farming products simply use their token as an attention grab.
 But then quickly disappear once their high rewards via emissions stop - not Orca!

 Distribution was done retroactively via airdrop and allocations are 100% transparent.
 As a result, the airdrop rewarded loyal supporters and ensured decentralization from day 1.
 If you want to learn more about the team's vision for ORCA token, be sure to read the following blog post: The ORCA Governance Token: True Value.

-And that wraps up our guide for using Orca, if you have any queries, please hop in our discord.
+And that wraps up our guide for using Orca.
 Another way to increase your DeFi gains on Solana is through Tulip Protocol's leverage farming.
 Essentially, it enables you to borrow and leverage your liquidity position on Orca.

 That's what we will be looking at next, stay tuned!